-A meeting be requested with the Minister of Community and Social Services and the Minister of Finance to discuss the issue (Fall 1999).
+- A meeting be requested with the Minister of Community and Social Services and the Minister of Finance to discuss the issue. - ✓ The Region will advocate with the Province to modify or rescind the provincial regulations that will phase out the earnings exemptions (S.T.E.P.) for Ontario Works recipients.